DawsonGraham/launch_darkly_exercise/README.md

 3. Run the following command from your terminal: `npm start`.
 If you experience errors here, try running `npm install` and then `npm start`
 4. Click on the underlined text to find out who will win the Super Bowl!

-There are currently a total of six unique user keys that are being targeted by the LaunchDarkly feature flag.
+There is currently a total of six unique user keys that are being targeted by the LaunchDarkly feature flag.
 Those include:

 - 'Los Angeles'
 - 'Rams'
-- 'West Cost'
+- 'West Coast'
 - 'New England'
 - 'Patriots'
 - 'East Coast'